quickstrom/quickstrom/docs/introduction.md

   map _.textContent (queryOne ".play-pause" { textContent })
 ```

-WebCheck generates click actions for all clickable elements.
+Quickstrom generates click actions for all clickable elements.

 ```purescript
 actions = clicks
 ```

-The proposition describes the correctness of the web application.
-Here we
+The proposition describes the correct behavior of the web application.
+Here
-start in the paused state, and a valid transition is either play or pause.
+we start in the paused state, and a valid transition is either play or pause.

 ```purescript
 proposition =